Tox1cCoder/CatsVsDogsClassification/README.md

 ### Try it here : [![Streamlit App](https://static.streamlit.io/badges/streamlit_badge_black_white.svg)](https://tox1ccoder-catsvsdogsclassification-app-6zu7ar.streamlit.app/)

 **This App can** :
- - Uing a convolutional neural network to determine whether an image contains a cat or a dog.
+ - Using a convolutional neural network to determine whether an image contains a cat or a dog.
  - It can predict with 98.7% accuracy using a [dataset](https://www.kaggle.com/c/dogs-vs-cats/data) of 25000 images.